Vutivi/vehicle-manager/README.md

+### Vehicle manager

-Vehicle manager is a vehicle management app for your vehicles
+Vehicle manager is a vehicle management app that helps you manage your vehicles on the cloud

 ## Setting up the database